• The University of Western Australia (M582), 35 Stirling Highway,

 Biography

-Associate Professor Meehan is Head of the Cancer Biology Division within the School of Biomedical Sciences at the University of Western Australia.
-She graduated with a BSc (First Class Honours) from Curtin University in 1998, completed a PhD from UWA in 2002 and a Graduate Certificate in Applied Epidemiology and Biostatistics from Curtin University in 2015.
-Despite a non-linear career trajectory, she has ~8.5 years of national and international research and teaching experience in cancer biology and pathology.
-Dr Meehan has worked at the British Columbia Cancer Agency (Vancouver, Canada), University of Arizona (Tucson, USA) and Hudson Institute of Medical Research (Melbourne, Australia).
-Dr Meehan has published 37 papers in high quality journals and has secured over $1.8 million dollars as a chief investigator.
+Dr Meehan is a Senior Research Fellow in the Translational Oncology Program at the Harry Perkins Institute of Medical Research which is an affiliate of the Centre for Medical Research at the University of Western Australia.
+She graduated with a BSc (with distinction and First Class Honours) from Curtin University in 1998, completed a PhD from UWA in 2002 and a Graduate Certificate in Applied Epidemiology and Biostatistics from Curtin University in 2015.
+Despite a non-linear career trajectory, she has ~15 years of national and international research and teaching experience in cancer biology and pathology.
+Dr Meehan has worked at the British Columbia Cancer Agency (Vancouver, Canada), the University of Arizona (Tucson, USA), the Hudson Institute of Medical Research (Melbourne, Australia), the Chinese University of Hong Kong, and the University of Western Australia.
+Dr Meehan has published 69 papers in high-quality journals and has secured over $5 million dollars as a chief investigator.

 Funding overview